The ITM Museum

 Background

-In the late 1960s with a computer at your disposal and some environmental information, ITM (Irregular Terrain Model) was the most thorough RF propagation model available.
+In 1968, with a computer at your disposal and some environmental information, ITM (Irregular Terrain Model) was the most thorough RF propagation model available.
 It dwarfed simpler models, straightforward enough that they can be implemented on a slide rule.
 Examples of path loss slide rules can be seen lower down on this page.
 The ITM universe is the great-circle plane defined by two antenna locations and earth center.
 Minimal information is provided to the model for a path loss estimate.
 The data requiring the most effort to obtain is terrain elevation between antennas.
 But terrain data is readily available online, so that is usually not an issue.

 After over a half century, the Longley-Rice ITM continues to be widely used.
 If you're like me, however, you know little about the people themselves.
 I spent some time trying to find out more about them and include it below.
 While the model is named after Anita Longley and Phil Rice, it is an implementation of theoretical work from them and also from Norton and Barsis.
 Photos above are in authorship order of their famous two volume work, "Transmission Loss Predictions for Tropospheric Communication Circuits."
 It is abbreviated by NTIA/ITS as TN101 v1 and v2 (Technical Note 101, Volume 1 and 2), abbreviations I use below.
 The report, "A Guide to the Use of the ITS Irregular Terrain Model in the Area Prediction Mode" is abbreviated as Area Guide.